GSEKM/CodePool/Analizo_workflow/README.md

-# Here's a guide on how to install and run Analizo, a toolkit for source code analysis and visualization.
+# How to install and run Analizo, a toolkit for source code analysis and visualization.

 Add the repositories on the /etc/apt/sources.list: